pages-themes/minimal/pages/projects/sjogrens.md

 ### Funding

-PhD project [Computational systems biology approaches for deciphering the immune-epithelial cellular interplay in Sjögren syndrome"](https://theses.fr/s348622) is funded by the [Doctoral School "Structure and Dynamics of Living Systems"](https://theses.fr/188166580).
+PhD project ["Computational systems biology approaches for deciphering the immune-epithelial cellular interplay in Sjögren syndrome"](https://theses.fr/s348622) is funded by the [Doctoral School "Structure and Dynamics of Living Systems"](https://theses.fr/188166580).

 <!--
 <table>